BeeInventor/keycloak-dasloop-theme/README.md

-# Keycloak plugin for webhook validation in user registration
+# Keycloak theme for Dasloop Dashboard